AriFordsham/GHCWiki/status/ghc-6.12.md

   - Compile a package on Windows to a DLL; it just works
   - C program (or Excel) that calls multiple Haskell functions gets just one copy of the RTS, rather than one per DLL as now.
   - Performance penalty, but too small to measure

+- **Back-end revamp**, remove mangler (see also [\#1501](https://gitlab.haskell.org//ghc/ghc/issues/1501)).
+John Dias is in charge.
+For 6.10 we will make sure that the whole existing path still exists, so we can choose at a late date whether to rely on the new path or not.

 - **[ Type families](http://haskell.org/haskellwiki/GHC/Indexed_types)**, fully working. *Manuel Chakravarty and Simon PJ*